 Go ahead and read some of these texts that have accumulated in the recent years.
-Or skip
+Or skip to the pictures.

-trifecta of themes that can be found in the stuff I was concerned with, ca. 2011-19.
+themes that can be found in the stuff I was concerned with, ca. 2011-19.
 These are:

 • approaching dance as economy, or economy as dance